 We bought our house two years ago and while I can say we’re “unpacked”, unpacked mostly means “shtuff shoved into the spare bedroom.”
 I have two weeks off for the holidays and I plan to make the most of them.
 It’s my goal to be clutter-free before the new year, one final resolution for this year if you will.

 Being clutter-free is important for a number of reasons, especially if you have young children who are at eye-level with the clutter.
 I can almost guarantee that if you have toddlers, their tendency to tantrum is directly related to the amount of clutter they’re surrounded by.

 That said, if decluttering falls to you, then I very much encourage you to focus on YOU.

 Decluttering will go a long way to help your mental and physical health.

 Living clutter-free means…

-- More free time.
-More free time means either more time with our families or more time to find ways to live thrifty– a win either way.
+Just pause for a moment and think about how much time and energy you spend dealing with the clutter.
+Exhausting, isn’t it?
+By taking the time to declutter, you’ll not only have less stress ,but you’ll have far more time.
+More free time means either more time with your families or more time to find ways to live thrifty– a win either way.

-- Letting go of the past.
-I’m nostalgic to a fault, but I know the more that I hang on to, the less room I have to keep bits of new memories.
+Many of us are nostalgic to a fault (myself included!), but the more that we hang on to, the less room we have to keep bits of new memories.
 By letting go, we’re able to focus more on the future and lead a more purpose-driven life.

-- Having the energy to focus on what’s truly important in your life.
+When you remove the clutter from your home, you grant yourself the energy and space to focus on what’s truly important in your life.
 Clutter, even just a small amount, can be mentally draining.
 When you’re already overwhelmed or overworked, losing the stress that is clutter can make a world of difference.